 - Standardized test scores, etc.

 - Proof of your financial stability, such as:

 - Bank statements for the last 3 years

 - Tax information for the last 3 years

-- If you have gotten a scholarship for your education in the U.S, provide all relevant information
+- Scholarship for your education in the U.S, provide all relevant information (if applicable).

 - If you will be supported by an individual in the U.S, submit Form I-134, Affidavit of Support and the person’s bank and tax return information for the last 3 years.